data-pup/rc-blog/week-0/day-3.md

 At this point I am thinking about breaking off for lunch, so I will continue on that work after I have some food in me!

+### Afternoon

+At lunch I got learn a little more about the problems involved with implementing search, especially with regards to how it related to personalization.
+I asked about some reading material that would be recommended, and this might turn into a topic I spend some time studying here :)

+I also reached out about the cretonne refactoring work, and noted that I would not mind trying to help reimplement some of that code in Rust.
+This might be involved, but there were some notes on places that would be good to start.

+At this point I had.. kind of finished a lot the issues I had hoped to contribute solutions to for both `cretonne` and `twiggy`, and figured it would be good to take some time and work on something different and new.
+Luckily, there is a study group for working on algorithm problems, which I decided to jump into.

+As a side note regarding something that I have been thinking about, it might be fun to try and implement a simple clone(ish) of Logstash using Rust.
+I might return to this idea, as it has been bouncing around in my head for a little while.
+I had previously tried to build a little stream editor earlier on while learning Rust, but left it in a sorry state of incompletion.
+I might try and build this, because I think some of the crates ecosystem could come in handy here!